nyej/tuxx/README.md

 assert_[op](...args...);
 ```

-There is a corresponding `assert_[op]_msg` macro for every plain `assert_[op]` macro which accepts one additional argument which is used to provide extra information on assertion failures.
+There is a corresponding `assert_[op]_msg` macro for every plain `assert_[op]` macro that accepts one additional argument which is used to provide extra information on assertion failures.
 It can be a simple value or a `std::basic_ostream<char_type>` streaming style expression:

 An example of using a `_msg` assert: